ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Route.rst

 Properties
 ----------

--  :ref:`bounds <sdk_qtlocation_route_bounds-prop>` : georectangle
+-  :ref:`bounds <sdk_qtlocation_route_bounds>` : georectangle
--  :ref:`distance <sdk_qtlocation_route_distance-prop>` : real
+-  :ref:`distance <sdk_qtlocation_route_distance>` : real
--  :ref:`path <sdk_qtlocation_route_path-prop>` : QJSValue
+-  :ref:`path <sdk_qtlocation_route_path>` : QJSValue
--  :ref:`segments <sdk_qtlocation_route_segments-prop>` :
+-  :ref:`segments <sdk_qtlocation_route_segments>` : list<RouteSegment>
-   list<RouteSegment>
--  :ref:`travelTime <sdk_qtlocation_route_travelTime-prop>` : int
+-  :ref:`travelTime <sdk_qtlocation_route_travelTime>` : int

 Detailed Description
 --------------------

 A Route type contains high level information about a route, such as the length the route, the estimated travel time for the route, and enough information to render a basic image of the route on a map.

 The QGeoRoute object also contains a list of RouteSegment objects which describe subsections of the route in greater detail.

 The primary means of acquiring Route objects is :ref:`RouteModel <sdk_qtlocation_routemodel>`.

 Example
 -------